angelica-stewart/pyoscar/README.md

-The paths for the validation are hardcoded right now because I am still working on it but that will change that at some point.
+The paths for the validation are hardcoded right now because I am still working on it but that will change when I am finished.

 I will develop the read me more later this week but for now, here are the steps to run oscar.